fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 Aspect ratio, especially for the innermost rectangle, is one of the most significant constraints in a treemap chart.
 If the aspect ratio is high, the treemap has thin rectangles, which are extremely difficult to compare.
 In the ideal case, where the treemap aspect ratio is expected to be 1, the nested rectangles are squares that are much easier to compare, at a glance.

-> Note: The aspect ratio is never exactly 1 in real-life use-cases, but there are algorithms that try to keep it to 1, by trading off the order.
+> The aspect ratio is never exactly 1 in real-life use-cases, but there are algorithms that try to keep it to 1, by trading off the order.

 In the table below, you can see the commonly used algorithms, as well as the trade offs that you must make when using them:

 Algorithm|Order|Aspect Ratio|
 -|-|-
 Slice and dice|Ordered|Very high|
 Squarified|Unordered|Lowest|

 Other algorithms that you can use include: